Fabricatable-Machines/Humphrey2/README.md

 First test assembled.
 I have mixed feelings about the flexure that ensure constant preload between the pinoin and the rack.

 ![](img/test-piece-12-motor-plate-test.JPG)
-A second test with a more classic adjustable motorplate intead of flexures.
+A second test with a more classic adjustable motorplate instead of flexures.

 **Notes from making and testing:**